piyushpal420/zshell/README.txt

 NOTE: This code will run only on UNIX/LINUX systems so either install WSL on your windows or use a VM with ubuntu.

+JUST RUN frontend.py FILE AND THE SHELL WILL RUN

 1. Install GNU's readLine library using:-

 sudo apt-get install libreadline-dev        (linux)